typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 Instead of directly deleting rows, users will have to modify a row in a way that essentially tags it as unuseable.
 In this case, setting the user_id column to NULL will make the row inaccessible to all app users.

-Create a function to sync nullified rows with Typesense and delete them:
+A PG/plSQL function can be made with either the *PG_NET* or *HTTP* extension to sync nullified rows with Typesense and then delete them:

 #### Syncing Nullified Rows Before Deleting Them